davesnx/reason-console-formatter/README.md

 ![](/docs/chrome-enable-custom-formatters.png)

+Note: You might need to refresh the page first time you open Console panel with existing logs - custom formatters are applied only to newly printed console messages.

 ## How it works

 Detects at runtime what kind of data structures are you logging into the console and maps them to ReasonML types.